AdamSpalt/contract-compass/README.md

 4. Create a JSON key for the service account and download it.
 5. Copy the entire content of the downloaded JSON file and paste it as the value for `GOOGLE_CREDENTIALS_JSON`.

----
-### How It Works

-_This README was generated with the assistance of Gemini Code Assist._
-1. The user clicks "Import from PDF" on the dashboard and is taken to the `/contracts/import` page.
-2. The user selects a PDF and clicks "Upload and Process".
-3. The backend API (`/api/process-contract`) sends the file to the configured Google Document AI processor.
-4. The API receives the extracted key-value pairs (e.g., "Polisa numer", "Całkowita składka").
-5. The API maps these keys to the application's data model (e.g., `contract_number`, `contract_value`) and handles data parsing (e.g., extracting dates from a string).
-6. The processed data is stored in the browser's `sessionStorage`.
-7. The user is redirected to the `/contracts/new` page, where a script reads the data from `sessionStorage` and pre-fills the form fields.